Classes, Outings and Support Groups

-Instructors who are experts in class topics teach with guidance from Seattle Children’s behavior specialists.
-To help all students get the most from our programs, we follow these policies:
+Instructors who are experts in class topics teach with guidance from Seattle Children’s behavior specialists and leaders.
+To help all participants get the most from our programs, we follow these policies:

 During the intake process, we ask about challenging behaviors so we can recommend classes that best fit you.
-We do not discriminate based on any past or current behavior or aggression.
-But our 1:4 staffing ratio is not a good match for everyone.
-Some students may require additional support, which may include bringing their own 1:1 caregiver.
+We do not discriminate based on any past or current behavior or aggression, but our staffing ratio of 1 staff member to 4 participants is not a good match for everyone.
+We may request that you have additional caregiver support.

-If you have a diagnosis or a behavior that would be of concern (such as severely disruptive behaviors or recreational drug use), discuss this matter candidly with a staff member during the intake process.
-We hope to help all families in their quest for the best possible resources.
-Our Adult Behavioral Program may better meet some families’ needs.
-Please call 425-488-6173 or email us to discuss.
+If you have a diagnosis or a behavior that would be of concern (such as severely disruptive behaviors or recreational drug use), talk openly about it with a staff member during your intake process.
+We hope to help all families find the best possible resources.
+Please call 425-488-6173 or email us to talk about any concerns.

-We may require that you come with a 1:1 caregiver if you:
+We may require that you come with a caregiver who provides 1-on-1 support if you:

 - Have a history of running away or wandering off

-To make sure students gain the most from class, we expect caregivers to sign and follow our Caregiver Code of Conduct (PDF).
+To make sure participants gain the most from classes, we expect caregivers to review, sign and follow our Caregiver Code of Conduct (PDF).

-Our curriculum is designed to build on skills learned each week and to promote socialization among a consistent group of peers.
-To get the full benefit, it is important for you to attend class as often as you can.
-To report absences or for any scheduling questions, please call 425-488-6173 or email us.
+Our classes are designed to build on skills learned each week and to promote social connections among a set group of peers.
+To get the full benefit, it is important for you to come to class as often as you can.
+Please read our attendance policy.

 What to Expect

-- Most classes have 4 to 15 students.
-Size varies based on class color, topic and classroom.
+- Most classes have 4 to 12 participants.
+Group size varies based on class color, topic and size of the classroom.

 - Most classes last 1 to 2 hours.
-Length varies based on class color and topic.
-One-time events and outings are often 4 to 6 hours long.
+Length varies based on class color, topic and group size.
+One-time events and outings are often 3 to 5 hours long.

-- Most classes run for 12 weeks and align with the quarter schedules of most community and public colleges.
+- Classes run for 12 weeks and align with the quarter schedules of most community and public colleges.

-The Burnett Adult Life Center is not designed to be an all-day program.
-We offer a series of classes and activities, allowing you to tailor a schedule based on your interests and class openings.
-Some students enroll in 1 class at a time.
+The Alyssa Burnett Center is not meant to be an all-day program.
+We offer many classes and activities so you can make a schedule based on your interests, availability and class openings.
+Some participants enroll in 1 class at a time.
 Others take multiple classes a day, several days a week.
-During the intake process, we figure out what will best serve you.

 Classes and activities vary by quarter.
-When possible, class schedules are consistent from quarter to quarter to provide structure throughout the year.
+When we can, we keep class schedules the same from quarter to quarter to provide structure throughout the year.

 If a class is full, we will add you to the waiting list.
-When we have openings or add new classes, we will let you know.
+We will let you know when we have openings or add new classes.